LisaMcGautier/codeQuiz/README.md

 Need to take a moment to assess.

 Separated `showQuestions` function into two parts; created a new function `checkAnswer`.
 Logging "RIGHT!" or "wrong!" to the console.

+Figured out that my syntax for currentIndex was incorrect!!
+I was ASSIGNING `currentIndex = currentIndex++` instead of simply INCREMENTING currentIndex++!! 🙂

+Added some dynamic styling and checked for responsiveness on smaller screens.